You may find that just a couple of essential oils from this list are relevant to your lifestyle and the others aren’t. That’s okay!

 Think of it as a list of the top most versatile oils.

-Keep these handy and enjoy pleasing aromas, as well as the physical and mental advantages these natural oils offer.
+Keep these handy and enjoy the pleasing aromas, as well as the physical and mental benefits these natural oils offer.

 Lavender tops the list of top essential oils to keep at home.